lingxiao-mlphys/lingxiao-mlphys.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm Lingxiao Wang(王 凌霄), now a  <a href='https://ithems.riken.jp/en/members/lingxiao-wang'>Research Scientist(PI) in RIKEN-iTHEMS</a> (理化学研究所 数理創造プログラム).
 My research interest includes Machine Learning in Physics (especially high energy nuclear physics, e.g., QCD Matter, Lattice QCD, etc.), Medical AI and Human Behavior.
-See my latest <a href='https://drive.google.com/file/d/1eFt4x3EYlrv9-_7SWEHKwdshggN2yv-A/view?usp=sharing'>CV</a> here.

 Now, I'm running a working group of <a href='https://ithems.riken.jp/en/about/working-groups/deep-in-wg'>"DEEP-IN" in RIKEN-iTHEMS</a>, which aims to develop deep learning models for inverse problems in physical sciences.

 I have organized many "machine learning physics" seminars for physicists online, find the previous activities in our page <a href='https://sites.google.com/view/deep-in-wg/achieve'>MLP club</a>.
 If you are seeking any form of academic cooperation, please feel free to contact me via lwang[at]fias.uni-frankfurt.de.

+# 🔥 News

+- *2025.03*: &nbsp;🎉🎉 I was awarded a new grant "QCD物理の逆問題を解くための物理駆動型深層学習" in <a href='https://mlphys.scphys.kyoto-u.ac.jp/organization/#sec_koubou'> 学術変革領域研究（Ａ）- 公募研究</a> from 文部科学省科学研究費補助金.

+- *2025.01*: &nbsp;🎉🎉 Our review paper "<a href='https://arxiv.org/abs/2501.05580'>Physics-Driven Learning for Inverse Problems in Quantum Chromodynamics</a>" got publihsed on  "<a href='https://www.nature.com/articles/s42254-024-00798-x'> Nature Reviews Physics</a>".
+It provides a structured and concise overview of how incorporating prior knowledge such as symmetry, continuity and equations into deep learning designs can address diverse inverse problems across different physical sciences.

+- *2024.12*: &nbsp;🎉🎉 Our work "<a href='http://arxiv.org/abs/2410.21212'>Higher-order cumulants in diffusion models</a>" got the Best 'Physics for AI' Paper Award (Sponsored by Apple) in <a href='https://ml4physicalsciences.github.io/2024/'>"Machine Learning and the Physical Sciences" Workshop</a> at the 38th conference on Neural Information Processing Systems (NeurIPS), December 15, 2024.

 <!-- # 👨‍🎓 Members